Blizzard warnings issued as upper Midwest snowstorm begins to strengthen - KTVZ

 By Derek Van Dam and Judson Jones, CNN meteorologists

-The first significant winter storm of the season is on its way for many across the Dakotas and Minnesota.
-Blizzard conditions are likely as winds increase to over 30 to 40 mph across this region, where temperatures will plummet to below average.
+The first significant winter storm of the season is impacting many across the Dakotas and Minnesota Friday morning.
+Blizzard conditions are ongoing as winds increase to over 30 to 40 mph across this region, where temperatures have plummeted to below average.

-Heavy rain will fall on the warmer side of this storm system and eventually swing through the Northeast by the early weekend, prompting the Weather Prediction Center (WPC) to issue a Marginal Risk — level 1 of 4 — for excessive rain Friday.
+Heavy rain is falling on the warmer side of this storm system and eventually will swing through the Northeast by the early weekend, prompting the Weather Prediction Center (WPC) to issue a marginal risk — level 1 of 4 — for excessive rain Friday.

-This strengthening and wide-ranging weather system will move east from Omaha to New York City.
+This strengthening and wide-ranging weather system will move east from Omaha, Nebraska, to New York City.
+Meanwhile, the West is experiencing an atmospheric river.

 Season’s first snowfall to pack a punch

-This developing storm system will usher in enough cold air to create snow farther to the north.
-A snowstorm with significant impacts is forecast across the upper Midwest from Thursday evening into Friday.
+This storm system will usher in enough cold air to create snow and strong winds.
+This snowstorm is forecast to continue across the upper Midwest Friday.

 “Much of the Upper Midwest is under some sort of winter alert as the season’s first significant snowfall is forecast,” CNN meteorologist Dave Hennen says.

-A blizzard warning is in place until Friday evening and covers most of northeast South Dakota.
+A blizzard warning is in place until midday Friday and covers most of northeast South Dakota.

 You may think it’s too early in the season to talk about snow, but if you’re across the upper Midwest, it’s pretty punctual, if not a few days early.
 Take, for example, Minneapolis/St. Paul, where the first snowfall of 1 inch or greater occurs around November 16.
 This Friday, the region could experience “numerous snow showers” that may be “heavy at times,” according to the Twin Cities National Weather Service office.